syseleven/grav-docs-metakube/pages/04.tutorials/13.create-a-load-balancer/default.en.md

 - Move a floating IP to another cluster in the same region (and the same project).
 (The nodes of the new cluster need to be created before the old service is deleted, otherwise a node gets the IP assigned.)
 - Making sure to always have the same IP because other systems/firewalls depend on it.

 !!!
-If you need even more control of your used IP addresses you can also [bring your own IP space](https://docs.syseleven.de/syseleven-stack/de/reference/network#customer-public-ip-space-bring-your-own-ip), please contact us if you are interested.
+If you need even more control of your used IP addresses you can also rent a dedicated IP space from us or [bring your own IP space](https://docs.syseleven.de/syseleven-stack/de/reference/network#customer-public-ip-space-bring-your-own-ip), please contact us if you are interested.